Last updated on November 23, 2025

 Getting to the Gdańsk Christmas Market is super easy, no matter how you’re travelling, but I’d say the best way is by tram or the local SKM train.

-If you’re taking the SKM train, hop off at Gdańsk Śródmieście station and walk straight through the Forum shopping mall.
-Once you step outside, you’ll spot an illuminated tunnel on your right.
-Walk through it, cross the street, and voilà—you’re at the starting point of the Gdańsk Christmas market.
+Once you step outside the mall, you’ll see an illuminated tunnel on your right.
+Walk through it, cross the street, and you’ll end up at the main part of the Christmas market on the Coal Market (Targ Węglowy).

 Where does the Gdańsk Christmas Market take place?

-The Gdańsk Christmas Market is spread across 5 areas: the Foregate (Zespół Przedbramia), the Coal Market (Targ Węglowy), Bogusławskiego Street, the Great Armoury (Wielka Zbrojownia), and Tkacka Street.
-But since they’re all right next to each other, it’s treated as one big market—unlike in some other countries where each area would have its own separate name.
+The Gdańsk Christmas Market stretches across several areas: the Foregate (Zespół Przedbramia), the Coal Market (Targ Węglowy), Bogusławskiego Street, the Great Armoury (Wielka Zbrojownia), and Tkacka Street.
+Since 2025, the market has also expanded to include the courtyard of Forum Gdańsk, where you’ll now find a number of stalls.

 What can you find at the Gdańsk Christmas Market?